-Extras can be anything that takes you deeper into a guest’s work and world: a book excerpt, a recipe, an infographic, an audio or video clip.
+Extras can be anything that takes you deeper into a guest’s work and the world: a book excerpt, a recipe, an infographic, or an audio or video clip.

-Integrate stories into the conversation that bring you in business
+- Integrate stories into the conversation that bring you into business

 That’s where lots of practice comes in and it’s where I spend the majority of time with my clients — role-playing the entire segment in different ways so they can speak their sound bites smoothly and don’t crumble under pressure or slip up when surprised.

-Once we’ve completed the segment I pulled out my timer and we set it for four minutes and raced through in real-time so Gottfried could manage her own time and get a sense of the pacing.
+Once we completed the segment I pulled out my timer and set it for four minutes and raced through in real time so Gottfried could manage her own time and get a sense of the pacing.